Swiss – Romanian Cooperation Program sustaining the Partnership for eco-innovation

 Training in Eco-innovation, 22-24 February 2016, Timisoara

-Between 22 to 24 February 2016 the National Centre for Sustainable Production and Consumption (NCSPC) together with the Romanian Cluster Association (CLUSTERO) and AGEDEVE, organised in Timisoara an educational program in the field of eco-innovation.
+Between 22 to 24 February 2016 the National Centre for Sustainable Production and Consumption (CNPCD) together with the Romanian Cluster Association (Clustero) and (Adegeve) organised in Timisoara an educational program in the field of eco-innovation.
 The purpose of the training was to improve knowledge in eco-innovation and create new skills among experts that will support businesses to apply and promote mechanisms and policies that will promote eco-innovation.

 A total of 20 people selected in the first session were trained in topics such as eco-innovation strategy, eco-design, and life cycle assessment (LCA).
 After three days of training, the participants understood in what cases one can apply LCA, which are the four steps of an LCA study and how a LCA software works.
 Also, they became familiar with the management of an efficient eco-innovation process and how eco-conception can reduce the environmental impact.

 Detailed content of the training program can be found here.